Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 But these drugs are highly addictive and have many unwanted side effects.

-If these suggestions work for you, that’s great!
+If these suggestions work for you, that’s great.

 These are both easy to learn and you can start using them today.

-How to Stop a Panic Attack with Tapping
+How to Stop a Panic Attack With Tapping

-Tapping, also called the Emotional Freedom Technique (EFT), is a form of acupressure that uses fingertip taps instead of needles.
+Tapping, also called Emotional Freedom Technique (EFT), is a form of acupressure that uses fingertip taps instead of needles.

 Tapping might seem unusual to you, but there’s evidence that it works by turning off the stress response, reducing levels of cortisol, balancing neurotransmitters and hormones, reducing muscle tension, and altering brainwave activity.
-(14, 15)

 Benefits of Tapping for Panic Attacks